The photon PDF within the CT18 global analysis: The CT18lux photon PDF

 \item Because of this procedure, the proton momentum sum rule is slightly violated.
 The amount of violation is given by the additional fractional momentum of the proton carried by the photon.
 In Fig.~\ref{fig:mom}, we show this momentum fraction as a function of the energy scale, $\mu$.
 It is about 0.22\% at $\mu=1.3$ GeV and grows to about 0.65\% at $\mu=1$ TeV.

-\item In addition to the 58 photon error PDFs encapsulating the quark-gluon PDF uncertainty noted above, a number of other dynamical effects at smaller $Q$ contribute to the photon PDF calculation.
+\item In addition to the 58 photon error PDFs encapsulating the quark and gluon PDF uncertainty noted above, a number of other dynamical effects at smaller $Q$ contribute to the photon PDF calculation.
 We assess uncertainties associated with these in Sec.~\ref{sec:nonDIS} below, and ultimately include them into the final CT18lux photon PDF uncertainty.

 \end{itemize}